SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: 'Many MBLGTACC workshops will organized into ' -
+            text: 'Many MBLGTACC workshops will be organized into ' -
             type: text
             marks: